 You can create Network Segments to be used in the configuration of Policies.
 By grouping together related network assets you enable the creation of Policies that define acceptable network traffic for Asset in that segment.

 To create a network segment:

-1. Click Create Network Segment.
+- 1. Go to Groups > Network Segments. - 2.
+Click Create Network Segment.

 The Create Network Segment panel appears.